MitchellSturba/LendAHand/README.md

-# LendAHand
+# Winhacks-2020
-Our submission for Winhacks 2020
+Our Submission for Winhacks 2020